Get access to the exclusive HR Resources you need to succeed in 2018.

 Members may download one copy of our sample forms and templates for your personal use within your organization.
 Please note that all such forms and policies should be reviewed by your legal counsel for compliance with applicable law, and should be modified to suit your organization’s culture, industry, and practices.
 Neither members nor non-members may reproduce such samples in any other way (e.g., to republish in a book or use for a commercial purpose) without SHRM’s permission.
 To request permission for specific items, click on the “reuse permissions” button on the page where you find the item.

-Open enrollment will be held in the coming months at employers across the United States to allow employees to choose health insurance plans and other benefits.
+Open enrollment will be held in the coming months at companies across the United States to allow employees to choose health insurance plans and other benefits.

-Open enrollment experts from the Society for Human Resource Management (SHRM) in Alexandria, Va. are available to discuss upcoming changes and trends employees can anticipate during 2015 open enrollment.
+Open enrollment experts from the Society for Human Resource Management (SHRM) in Alexandria, Va., are available to discuss upcoming changes and trends employees can anticipate during the 2016 open enrollment season.

-According to SHRM’s manager of compensation and benefits, employees can expect higher health insurance premiums, deductibles and co-insurance, and in some cases exclusions for working spouse exclusions.
+According to SHRM’s manager of compensation and benefits, employees can expect higher health insurance premiums, deductibles, co-insurance and co-pays.
 Additionally, more employers will increase wellness benefits and continue complying with Affordable Care Act reforms.
+More companies are adding telemedicine as a way to contain costs and provide convenience for employees.

 While the focus of open enrollment often entails how it will affect employees, benefits are an important recruiting tool for organizations.
-According to State of Employee Benefits in the Workplace reports, approximately one-fourth (26%) of organizations reported leveraging their benefits program to recruit employees.
-Health care (81%) and retirement savings and planning (70%) are the benefits most frequently leveraged to retain employees.
+SHRM’s 2015 Strategic Benefits Survey, which will be released this week, shows that more employers are turning to benefits to help recruit and retain employees.
+Health care remains the benefit most valued by workers.

-Below are a list of SHRM and SHRM-affiliated open enrollment experts who are available for interviews.
+Below is a list of SHRM and SHRM-affiliated open enrollment experts who are available for interviews.

 To schedule an interview, please contact Vanessa Gray of SHRM Public Affairs at 703-535-6072 or Vanessa.Gray@shrm.org or Kate Kennedy at 703-535-6260 or Kate.Kennedy@shrm.org.